 Acting Sub-Lieutenant: This rank takes home ₦165,567 per month and ₦1,986,804 per annum.

-Midshipman: The last rank of commissioned officers is the Midshipman.
+Midshipman: The last rank of the commissioned officer is the Midshipman.
 This rank goes home with ₦136,362 every month as basic salary and ₦1,636,344 every year.

 The non-commissioned officers’ salary structure is not included in this article cause often time they are not made public.
-So this is everything there is to know about the Nigerian navy ranks and salary structure.
+So this is everything there is to know about the Nigerian navy ranks and salary structure in 2023